kcaze/magical_vacation_translation/script/README.md

 r13 holds the starting address in onchip wram that the current glyph should be written to and does the following:

+0x0000C1A0 is where the dma from 0x020097B0 to tile data happens 0x0000C27C is the dma control flag for transferring tile data 0x0000C21A does some stuff to draw tiles into bg3 that we modify

 Script begin address: 0x0062B72A
 Script end address: 0x0062C912
 0x020097B0 -- onboard wram storing font glyphs?